Create The Scope

 val myScope = Konsist.scopeFromFile(filePaths)

-method to retrieve a scope containing a subset of files from the given scope:// scope containing all files in the 'test' folder
+// scope containing all files in the 'test' folder

 koScope.slice { it.relativePath.contains("/test/") }